slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Everyone has a plan until they get punched in the mouth.' -- Mike Tyson*

 <!--
-stick to the plan. poople sabotage their one plans when it get tedious or too difficult. people think they need a new plan.
+stick to the plan. people sabotage their one plans when it get tedious or too difficult. people think they need a new plan.
 -->